Azure/FTALive-Sessions/content/sap-on-azure/ams/businesscase.md

 ## Infrastructure Team

-* Sees end-to-end infrastructure & SAP system telemetry at one place in Azure Portal​
+* Sees end-to-end infrastructure & SAP system telemetry at one place in Azure Portal

-* Figures out whether issues are on infrastructure or SAP layer​
+* Figures out whether issues are on infrastructure or SAP layer